qiyuntang/starter-hugo-research-group/content/home/welcome.md

 ---
 <br>

-The **Qiyun Tang's Research Group** focuses on the theoretical calculation and computer simulation of non-equilibrium processes of soft matter near interfaces.
+**Our group** focuses on the theoretical calculation and computer simulation of non-equilibrium processes of soft matter near interfaces.